erin-smith/burger/README.md

 # burger
-HW #13: a MVC structured app where you can create and devour burgers (MySQL, Node, Express, Handlebars, ORM )
+HW #13: MVC structured app in which you create and devour burgers (MySQL, Node, Express, Handlebars, ORM)